house republicans take on google, own selves in process

 And he’s absolutely right.
 Search engines simply return the internet’s opinion of you and what we’re seeing is the GOP throw a temper tantrum because after two years of back-to-back daily scandals and trying to ram through widely reviled policies and regulations, the media and the majority of the country don’t seem to think too highly of them.
 This isn’t the first time Republicans had a fit and summoned tech executives, demanding to know why the content they liked didn’t have the level of engagement they wanted it to have.
-They’ve also threatened to demand that major platforms to have their code audited and modified if they didn’t force feed their users right wing conspiracy theories.
+They’ve also threatened to demand that major platforms have their code audited and modified if they didn’t force feed their users right wing conspiracy theories.

 so how do search engines actually work?

 When you search for something, a search engine looks at its vast database of indexed content and using certain priorities ranks them in the order it thinks are relevant.
-No one knows exactly what those priorities and that’s by design.
+No one knows exactly what those priorities are, and that’s by design.
 If you figured out a better way to deliver a relevant answer than your competition, you probably don’t want to publish detailed results to put them on the same playing field, as well as give spammers a guide to game the results.
 However, we do have some hints because search engines (well, let’s be honest, Google) want those who create useful content to know how to rise above spam and reposts.